Wednesday, April 22, 2026

 So we’d show up with our new shiny outfits every Easter and my grandparents would consider that visit to be their Easter worship.
 They loved my mom because she never cared about anything other than who people were in their hearts.

 I’ve swapped out shiny shoes for cowboy boots.
 And Catholicism for Unitarian Universalism but the core values I learned at Easter still remain.
-Love your neighbor, celebrate spring, and be open hearted.
+Love your neighbor, celebrate spring, and be open-hearted.